Keto Fruit Cake

 - Pour the cake batter into the prepared cake tin and smooth off the top.
 Decorate with additional nuts if desired.

 - Bake on the middle rack for 35-40 minutes or until cake is cooked on the inside.
 Check with a skewer to see if it pulls out dry.
 Take care not to overcook.
-If cake is browning too quickly, drop the temperature back a little.
+If cake is browning too quickly, drop the temperature or cover with an aluminium tent.

 - Allow cake to cool in the pan for about 10-15 minutes.
 Tip the cake out onto a cooling rack and wrap in cling wrap if you want a lovely moist centre.